lemunozm/message-io/README.md

 ## Motivation
-Managing sockets is hard because you need to fight with threads, concurrency, IO errors that come from the OS (which are really difficult to understand in some situations), serialization, encoding...
+Managing sockets is hard because you need to fight with threads, concurrency, IO errors that come from the OS (which are really difficult to understand in some situations), encoding...
 And if you make use of *non-blocking* sockets, it adds a new layer of complexity: synchronize the events that come asynchronously from the OS poll.